 - Azure Cognitive service is a pre-built Machine Learning that is used for Language service, Vision service, and Text to speech service.

 Article available here – Azure IoT, Big Data and Machine Learning

 - Microsoft Azure DevOps helps in Continuous integration, Continuous Deployment and Continuous Integration.

 - It is a private source control to manage source code with versions.

-- Azure DevTest Lab – Allows you to Quickly create environments using reusable templates and artifacts.
-It allows you to create Windows and Linux environment quickly, with Azure DevTest Lab you can set automated shutdown to minimize the cost.
+- Azure DevTest Lab – This allows you to Quickly create environments using reusable templates and artefacts.
+It allows you to create Windows and Linux environments quickly, with Azure DevTest Lab you can set an automated shutdown to minimize the cost.

 - ARM (Azure Resource Manager) Template is a to implement Infrastructure as a code in Azure.
-ARM template is a JSON based file which defines the infrastructure and related configuration.
-For example – You can create a VM and SQL Database of your required configuration from Azure portal, if you have been asked to create the same environment you have to repeat the same steps instead of doing that you can create ARM Template and create environment with same JSON file quickly.
+An ARM template is a JSON-based file which defines the infrastructure and related configuration.
+For example – You can create a VM and SQL Database of your required configuration from the Azure portal if you have been asked to create the same environment you have to repeat the same steps instead of doing that you can create ARM Template and create an environment with same JSON file quickly.

 For details about AZ 900 exam, sample questions (Dumps) and detailed article, visit this link - Microsoft Azure Fundamentals (AZ-900) Certification Sample Questions